Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Mantis V2 Suspension on Dirt Track

 But you also want to feel stable when tackling those trails.
 Luckily, the wide handlebars, flared hand grips, and heavy stem are just the ticket.
-The balanced, wobble-free experience they engender is a crucial component of the overall riding experience, while the spacious, grippy deck and robust aluminum frame ooze high-end class.
+The balanced, wobble-free experience they deliver is a crucial component of the overall riding experience, while the spacious, grippy deck and robust aluminum frame ooze high-end class.

 Mantis V2 Cockpit